- The Quiet Summer of 2011, and Honest Work

 Posted by David

-Disclaimer: The author holds shares of SWY and SRM.
-Relevant comments are welcome and encouraged.
-Spam comments will be deleted.
-This article is based on the opinions and experience of the author.
-Please conduct due diligence when investing. ©KIM Report 2010 www.kimreport.com
+Disclaimer: The author owns 4000 shares of SWY and 1000 shares of GPR.
+Although he wishes he had bought some PGD back in March when he recommended it.
+This article is based on the personal opinions and experience of the author.
+Please conduct due diligence when investing. ©KIM Report 2009 www.kimreport.com